-It’s not uncommon for men to have issues that can affect their mental and/or physical health, yet few men seek therapy.
-However, those who do tend to report the types of issues that often lead people in general to seek therapy, including relationship issues, anxiety, stress, and depression.
-Seeking therapy can be incredibly beneficial for anyone.
+It’s not uncommon for men to have issues that can affect their mental and/or physical health, yet few men seek coaching.
+However, those who do tend to report the types of issues that often lead people in general to seek coaching, including relationship issues, anxiety, stress, and depression.
+Seeking coaching can be incredibly beneficial for anyone.

-Everyone can benefit from our therapy services in Charlotte and the surrounding areas.
+Everyone can benefit from our coaching services in Charlotte and the surrounding areas.
 Contact us to set up an appointment today.

 Men and women are affected by substance abuse in different ways.
 For example, men are more likely to abuse alcohol and to die from a prescription opioid overdose.
 Additionally, men over the age of 18 have twice the substance dependence rate of women.
 Although substance abuse continues to be a serious problem, most men only receive treatment for it via the criminal justice system instead of seeking it out on their own through a mental health care provider.

 Regarding masculinity, it is important to allow your natural, masculine process to help you navigate your experiences.
 Masculinity has its purposes.
 It is not wrong.
 What matters is how masculinity is manifested.
 You can do good things with it, or you can do bad things with it.
 Be responsible with masculinity and intentionally do good with it.
 Doing good things with your masculinity means acknowledging what you understand about masculinity in the first place.
 Exploring how and why you should manifest your masculinity appropriately can catapult your life and relationship into the stratosphere.